 Two of the interns are based at other non-profits in Eastern Kentucky: Red Bird Mission and HOMES, Inc. Each organization has recently installed solar panels of their own and has been so inspired by their savings that they plan to continue to partner with the Mountain Association to help others in the region find solar and energy savings.

 “Both businesses and non-profits in Eastern Kentucky are looking to solar as a way to stabilize their ever-increasing energy bills,” Carrie Ray, Mountain Association’s Energy Program Coordinator said.
-“One of the main utility providers in Eastern Kentucky, Kentucky Power, has increased rates by more than 30 percent in recent years, and has recently filed for their third increase in five years.
+“One of the main utility providers in Eastern Kentucky, Kentucky Power, has increased rates by more than 30 percent in recent years, and recently filed and was approved for their third increase in five years.
 Finding savings now just makes sense.”

 The Mountain Association encourages any business or organization who is interested in energy savings to contact them about their free services.
 If you are interested in solar, the time is now!
 Because many utilities are making changes to their solar crediting policies in 2021, the sooner you complete a project, the more you are likely to save over the life of your solar system.